linghuiluo/linghuiluo.github.io/README.md

 - Automatic Test Generation

 ## Contact
 You can send me an email in English, German or Chinese.
+I prefer English for any inquiries regarding research.

 &#x2709; linghui[at]outlook.de